Spectrasonics - Trilian (boîte)

 -

-Multitrack mixing between microphone / amp and direct outputs of each bass
+Multitrack mixing between mic/amp and direct outputs of each bass

 -

-Articulations (acoustic and electric) with various velocities: staccato, legato, sustain, vibrato, slide up, slide down, slide up & down, gl iss-harmonics, phantom notes and various effects
+Possible articulations (acoustic and electric) at various velocities: staccato, legato, sustain, vibrato, slide up, slide down, slide up & down, gliss up, harmonics, ghost notes and various effects

 -

-Live Mode and Stack Mode are very powerful parametering tools, allowing you to play on joints, patches and key switches
+Live Mode and Stack Mode are very powerful parameterization tools, allowing you to play on articulations, patches and "key switches"

 -

-The Arpeggiator and the Groove Lock allow you to sync your bass line to a Stylus RMX groove or other MIDI file
+Arpeggiator and Groove Lock allow you to synchronize your bass line to a Stylus RMX groove or other MIDI file

 Videos